|CHAIRPERSON: Heidi Copeland

 - Jar must have a vacuum seal.
-Unsealed exhibits or products showing signs of spoilage will not be judged.
+Unsealed exhibits or products showing signs of spoilage will not be judged or displayed.

-- Each jar of a canned food needs to be labeled with the following (the label must be on the jar):
+- Each jar of canned food MUST be labeled with the following (the label must be on the jar):

-- Canned products must be canned in clear, standard (half-pint, pint or quart) jars in good condition with new, two-piece canning lids (flat lid and band).
+- Canned products must be processed in CLEAN, CLEAR, STANDARD (half-pint, pint or quart) jars in good condition with new, two-piece canning lids (flat lid and band).
 (Note: There are now 12-ounce canning jars available.
 If there is not a USDA recommended process time available for the 12-ounce jar, these may be used with a pint jar canning process recommendation.
-The process time for pints cannot be reduced for the smaller jar size, however.
-If there is only a USDA process for a half-pint jar size, then a 12-ounce jar would be disqualified for lack of a recommended USDA process time.)
+The process time for pints cannot be reduced for the smaller jar size; however, if there is only a USDA process for a half-pint jar size, then a 12-ounce jar would be disqualified for lack of a recommended USDA process time.)

 - Jar sizes for which there are no USDA canning recommendations will not be judged.